JTBWatchDog/DF_Garden/src/site/notes/OC sheets/Adalyne Corbin.md

 >$\quad$Perhaps in time she would have moved on properly, and continued to live in spite of this pain.
 Fate, however, had different plans for her.
 >$\quad$
 >$\quad$
 >$\quad$Adalyne and Blaise were shopping together when they encountered an odd kobold.
 She can still remember him vividly.
 He struck a wrong chord in her, but she couldn't explain why at the time.
-If only she'd known.
-He would've been dead on the spot.
->$\quad$Regardless they were talking, and Adalyne was trying to exit the conversation.
+>$\quad$While she was trying to exit conversation with the odd fellow, he said something that stopped her.
+>>"Doesn't it bother you?"
+He had asked Adalyne.
+When asked what he was talking about, the odd man went on and said,
+>>"That I killed your husband."
+>$\quad$
+>$\quad$Surprisingly enough, as stunned as she was it wasn't Adalyne that attacked him first; it was Blaise.
+It happened so fast, and (what Adalyne now knew was) the demon didn't even use magic.
+One moment Blaise was attacking with a blade of wind, and then her arm was broken.
+(Several weeks prior to this, Blaise had come out as trans, to Adalyne's nonexistent surprise.)
+As easy as a snake lies, the demon put her out of the fight.
+>$\quad$Between the devils abilities scaling evenly to Adalyne's own, and having to defend Blaise on top of that, it was a hard fight.
+Were it not for her child's genius and sacrifice, she would have lost.
+>$\quad$
+>$\quad$As Adalyne faced off against the devil, Blaise focused all of has magic into an infinitesimal point in his left hand.
+When he reached the end of his reserves, he committed all the power of his tattoos, leaving them a dull black.
+Perhaps that would have been enough, but he didn't stop there.
+He dug deeper.
+>$\quad$In his rage he dug so deep, searching for every spare scrap of mana, that he began sacrificing the mass of his body.
+First the fat, then the muscle when that was depleted.
+Blaise atrophied before their very eyes. [[Flashbacks/Flashback scenes\|What happened next is beyond summarization.]]
+>$\quad$
+>$\quad$